jxmot/router-log-monitor/README.md

   * **`logoutput/oldlogs`** :
 * **`router-log-monitor/sql`** : SQL files containing various statements for creating tables and seeding data

+## Downloading this Repository

+It is **strongly recommended** that you download a release instead of cloning this repository.
+Releases > 1.0.0 should be OK for use, anything older than that is experimental and good results are not guaranteed.

 # Additional Documentation

 * [Log Collector README](./logcollector/README.md)